abdelrhmanghaly-whp/String-search-in-files/README.md

-# Python
+# Module training short project
-String search "Module training"
+String search
+using os library to direct your input - txt - path